The Man Who Pays The Piper: Reception

 Reviewers of both the 1931 production and the 2013 revival voiced similar sentiments about the play: that the concerns driving the play were compelling, even as the writing could be stronger.

 Writing about the original production, New York Times reviewer Charles Morgan said that the play "rests upon an extremely interesting idea, but the treatment of it has been falsified by theatricalism...The portrait of Daryll Fairley, though sometimes distorted by circumstance, is evidence enough of what Miss Stern can do when she yields to her own interest in her own subject and is not overmuch troubled for theatrical effect".
 The Timess reviewer wrote that the 1931 Daryll "is faithfully imagined and accomplished with distinction.
 But unhappily Miss Stern is not always content to consider character with the same quietness.
 She seems suddenly to remember that she is writing for the theatre and to drag in a theatrical type by the scruff of its neck."
 The theatricalism referred to in both reviews has to do with the characters other than Daryll who are portrayed more as caricatures than fully developed portraits.
 Morgan wrote that "Stern has introduced to her play characters that her taste and judgment would have excluded from a novel."

+G.B.
+Stern had missed the first performance due to influenza but the play was purchased in August by Horace Liverlight for New York and it played in repertory through to 1938.
+When Stern travelled to Hollywood in 1933 she sought to interest RKO studios in making a film adaptation of the play.

 Reviews of the 2013 production sounded similar notes.
 For The Independent, Paul Taylor wrote, "There's often too little narrative impetus but the problems the piece raises are still pertinent."
 Laura Thompson, reviewing for The Telegraph wrote, "Stern is no Ibsen, and she rarely says something once when she can say it three times, but although her dialogue lacks wit, her thinking does not."

 Though hampered by stylistic considerations, the play's message comes through.
 Michael Billington writes that "the play covers a lot of territory and raises a host of issues."
 Thompson writes that the play "plunges into the question of whether a woman can have love, and independence, and fulfillment, and concludes that there is no honest answer."

 Critic Maggie Gale attributes Daryll's independence to the social circumstances surround World War I, citing women who worked during the war and returned to the domestic sphere when the war ended.
 In the play, this tension over gender roles pivots around who earns the family's money.
 Gale writes that "one of the key questions which Daryll asks, and others ask of her, is whether she can be both economically powerful and feminine."
 Gale sees Stern as asserting that women need the opportunity to find fulfillment in both the public and private spheres.